http://www.healingtherapies.info/ChickenFeet.htm

 In other words, I have found that it is not desirable to remove

-(solubilized) proteins lose moisture and that it is not desirable
+extracted (solubilized) proteins lose moisture and that it is

-to filter the product after it is in concentrated form.
-When the
+not desirable to filter the product after it is in concentrated

-non-precipitated mixtures of Examples I and II were used, the
+form.
+When the non-precipitated mixtures of Examples I and II

-regrowth of not only muscle tissue, but skin and nerve tissue,
+and remarkable regrowth of not only muscle tissue, but skin and

-also, regenerated and returned to its normal position and contour
+nerve tissue, also, regenerated and returned to its normal

-the tissue to provide a protective cell stimulating coating.
-The
+in the tissue to provide a protective cell stimulating coating.

-gel is preferably used for first and second degree burns, where a
+The gel is preferably used for first and second degree burns,

-relatively dry area is involved.
-Pain is usually stopped in three
+where a relatively dry area is involved.
+Pain is usually stopped

-to five minutes after application to the effected area.
-I have
+in three to five minutes after application to the effected area.

-found it preferable to apply a sprinkled layer of dry powder or
+I have found it preferable to apply a sprinkled layer of dry

 In the case of third degree burns, the powder allows for the

-center and edges of the wound so that skin grafting is materially
+the center and edges of the wound so that skin grafting is

-reduced or entirely eliminated.
-Furthermore, the new skin even
+materially reduced or entirely eliminated.
+Furthermore, the new

-appears to be formed from normal cells and hair actually grows
+skin even appears to be formed from normal cells and hair

 In most cases of wounds in animals treated with my material,